ACCESS-NRI/access-hive.org.au/docs/about/contribute/contribute_on_github.md

     <b>Note:</b> Since, ACCESS-Hive curates useful resources for making comprehensive guides for the ACCESS community, it includes content that is not curated and hosted by ACCESS-NRI.
 </div>

-## Become a member of the ACCESS-Hive GitHub repository ?? -- confirm
+## Become a member of the ACCESS-Hive GitHub repository

 The <b>ACCESS-Hive user portal</b> is open to receiving contributions from anyone relating to different aspects of the website, including <i>bug fixes</i>, <i>content additions</i>, and <i>enhancement suggestions</i>.
 The <a href="https://github.com/ACCESS-Hive" target="_blank">ACCESS-Hive GitHub organisation</a> members would have write access to the <a href="https://github.com/ACCESS-Hive/access-hive.github.io/" target="_blank">ACCESS-Hive repository</a>, and they can contribute by creating their own branches instead of maintaining their individual forks.